JyotinderSingh/PubSub/README.md

 ## Contributing

-Contributions to improve and extend GoSub are welcome!
+Contributions to improve and extend PubSub are welcome!
 Please follow the contribution guidelines outlined in the repository.

 ## License

-GoSub is released under the MIT License
+PubSub is released under the MIT License